salrashid123/iam_bq_dataset/README.md

 Since the `$REGION` contains all available regions, there will be one Run instance per region

 ![images/cloud_run_instances.png](images/cloud_run_instances.png)

+Note, you can also query the stdout of each invocation of Cloud Run from another public dataset which is a [Logs->BQ Logging Export](https://cloud.google.com/logging/docs/export/bigquery)

+* `run_googleapis_com_stdout` stdout of each invocation

 #### Create Cloud Scheduler